greenrd/topgit/README.md

 supported right now.

-The `add` subcommand takes an argument naming a topic branch to be added, adds it to '.topdeps', performs a commit and then updates your topic branch accordingly.
-If you want to do other things related to the dependency addition, like adjusting '.topmsg', prepare them in the index before calling `tg depend add`.
+The `add` subcommand takes an argument naming a topic branch to be added, adds it to `.topdeps`, performs a commit and then updates your topic branch accordingly.
+If you want to do other things related to the dependency addition, like adjusting `.topmsg`, prepare them in the index before calling `tg depend add`.

 **TODO**: Subcommand for removing dependencies, obviously